John Steinbeck, Social Critic and Ecologist

 Through lectures, group discussions, site visits and field work, we will explore the continuing relevance of his sense of place, his social/political vision, and his ecological and scientific perspective.
 This Summer Institute’s holistic approach to Steinbeck’s work will help bridge the divides between humanities and sciences, between literary analysis and historical contexts, between historical and contemporary perspectives, and between fiction and nonfiction.

-The three-week 2020 Steinbeck Institute will held at Hopkins Marine Station of Stanford University in Pacific Grove, CA. It will begin with a 5:30 PM banquet on Sunday, July 5, and end at 10:00 pm on Friday, July 25, after a final dinner and presentation of preliminary projects generated during the Institute.
+The three-week 2022 Steinbeck Institute will held at Hopkins Marine Station of Stanford University in Pacific Grove, CA. It will begin with a 5:30 PM banquet on Sunday, July 3, and ends at 10:00 pm on Friday, July 22, after a final dinner and presentation of preliminary projects generated during the Institute.
 The first half of the Institute will primarily consider Steinbeck’s “California” fiction, including the core texts to be considered--The Long Valley (1938), Of Mice and Men, The Grapes of Wrath and East of Eden (1952).
 The second part of the institute examines Steinbeck’s “Sea” work, including Sea of Cortez and Cannery Row (1945).
 During this part we will also consider Steinbeck’s work in light of selections from Aldo Leopold, Robinson Jeffers and Rachel Carson.
 Here Steinbeck’s scientific sensibilities emerge in considering historical and contemporary social and environmental issues, including habitat degradation, destructive fishing practices and climate change.

 Throughout the Institute, Summer Scholars will develop an increased appreciation for the links between the novels and scientific ideas and how the two bodies of work inform each other.
 As part of this process, we will pursue the social history and ecological awareness that are at the core of Steinbeck’s writing: local agricultural and fishing industries, the California mission legacy, migrant histories that shaped regional diversity, and the interest in marine studies shared with Ricketts.
 Steinbeck scholars as well as historians and biologists will lead workshops that focus on the regional influences and historical and ecological contexts for several of his major novels.
 We will make on-site visits to the National Steinbeck Center in Salinas, the Red Pony Ranch, coastal redwoods of Big Sur, Cannery Row and the Ed Ricketts lab, the Monterey Bay Aquarium and Monterey Bay tide pools.
 An agricultural tour of working fields in the Salinas Valley will inform Summer Scholars about crop diversity, water use, and labor and housing issues.
 We will also spend one day on Monterey Bay with local marine biologists to explore marine life from microscopic plankton to great whales as well as local maritime and fishing histories.